XPRNetwork/dex-bot/README.md

 # dexbot

-This is the code for both market maker and grid trading bot strategies against the Proton DEX, https://protondex.com/.
+This is the code for both market maker and grid trading bot strategies against the Proton DEX - https://protondex.com/.

 [![ESLint SAST scan workflow](https://github.com/squdgy/dexbot/actions/workflows/eslint.yml/badge.svg?event=push)](https://github.com/squdgy/dexbot/security/code-scanning)

 ![Tests](https://github.com/squdgy/dexbot/actions/workflows/test.js.yml/badge.svg?event=push)

 GRID BOT:
-  Grid Trading Bots are programs that allow users to automatically buy low and sell high within a pre-set price range.
-When one sell order is fully executed, the Grid Trading Bot places a buy order in next round based timeinterval set in tool at a lower grid level, and vice versa.
-The Grid Trading strategy might perform best in volatile markets, making profits through a series of orders as a token’s price fluctuates.
+  Grid Trading Bots are programs that allow users to automatically buy at low and sell at high within a pre-set price range.
+When one sell order is fully executed, the Grid Trading Bot places a buy order in next round based on timeinterval set in tool at a lower grid level, and vice versa.
+The Grid Trading strategy might perform best in volatile markets, making profits through a series of orders as token’s price fluctuates.

   Working Model:
     Bot automatically buys low and sells high based on the parameters you have set.